Double coffee

 Share

-Thus, the product that has had the greatest impact on the CPI, in one year, is gasoline, is gasoline..
+Thus, the product that has had the greatest impact on the CPI in one year is gasoline.
 In fact, it accounts for 0.8 percentage points of the total, "thanks" to its increase of almost 31%.
-In second placewithin the same division, is new automobilewhich, due to its 20.2% increase, has an impact of just over 0.6 pp on the aggregate indicator (its relative, the used car, also rises 20%, but its impact only amounts to 0.05 pp).
-But, unlike the first one, it is not that you are buying a new car every month, therefore, in your inflationary perception, this type of goods may not necessarily mean a higher monetary outlay..
-However, when we continue with the list, we find that among the 20 products that have had the greatest impact on inflation, we can find the following 20 products that have had the greatest impact on the year15 products can be qualified as being of current use (in addition to gasoline, meat, bread, gas, drinking water, etc.).
-In case you are in doubt, oil only appears in 22nd placewith an incidence of 0.09 pp.
+In second place, within the same division, is new cars, which, due to a 20.2% increase, accounts for just over 0.6 pp in the aggregate indicator (its relative, used cars, also rose 20%, but its impact only reached 0.05 pp).
+However, unlike the former, it is not as if you are buying a new car every month, so in your perception of inflation, this type of goods may not necessarily mean a greater monetary outlay.
+However, continuing with the list, we find that among the 20 products that have had the greatest impact this year, 15 can be classified as everyday items (in addition to gasoline, meat, bread, gas, drinking water, etc.).
+In case you have any doubts, oil appears only in 22nd place, with an impact of 0.09 percentage points.

-At a crucial moment in our historyIt is not too late to listen and not to forget the effort made in the 90s to defeat inflation, the tax that hits where it hurts the most.
+At a crucial moment in our history, it is not too late to listen and remember the efforts made in the 1990s to defeat inflation, the tax that hits where it hurts most.

 Nathan Pincheira